Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 \subsubsection{Regression methods}

-There are many works based on the regression framework (e.g., \cite{toshev2014deeppose}\cite{pfister2014deep} \cite{carreira2016human}\cite{sun2017compositional}\cite{luvizon2019human}\cite{nibali2018numerical}\cite{li2014heterogeneous}\cite{fan2015combining}\cite{luvizon20182d}\cite{zhang2019fast}) to predict joint coordinates from images as shown in Fig. \ref{fig:2dsingleframeworks} (a).
+There are many works based on the \textbf{regression framework} (e.g., \cite{toshev2014deeppose,pfister2014deep,carreira2016human,sun2017compositional,luvizon2019human,nibali2018numerical,li2014heterogeneous,fan2015combining,luvizon20182d,zhang2019fast,li2021pose,panteleris2021pe,mao2021tfpose,mao2022poseur}) to predict joint coordinates from images as shown in Fig. \ref{fig:2dsingleframeworks} (a).
 Using AlexNet \cite{krizhevsky2012imagenet} as the backbone, Toshev and Szegedy \cite{toshev2014deeppose} proposed a cascaded deep neural network regressor named DeepPose to learn keypoints from images.
 Due to the impressive performance of DeepPose, the research paradigm of HPE began to shift from classic approaches to deep learning, in particular convolutional neural networks (CNNs).
-Based on GoogLeNet \cite{googlenet}, Carreira et al. \cite{carreira2016human} proposed an Iterative Error Feedback (IEF) network, which is a self-correcting model to progressively change an initial solution by injecting the prediction error back to the input space.
 Sun et al. \cite{sun2017compositional} introduced a structure-aware regression method called "compositional pose regression" based on ResNet-50 \cite{resnet}.
 This method adopts a re-parameterized and bone-based representation that contains human body information and pose structure, instead of the traditional joint-based representation.
 Luvizon et al. \cite{luvizon2019human} proposed an end-to-end regression approach for HPE using soft-argmax function to convert feature maps into joint coordinates in a fully differentiable framework.
+Li et al. \cite{li2021pose} first designed a transformer-based cascade network for regressing human keypoints.
+The spatial correlation of joints and appearance is captured by self-attention mechanism.
+Different from the previous methods, Li et al. \cite{li2021human} proposed a normalizing flow model named RLE (Log-likelihood Estimation) to capture the distribution of joint location, aiming for finding the optimized parameters by residual log-likelihood estimation.